-Gel permeation chromatography (GPC) can be described as a type of molecular sieving chromatography, in which a sample is separated into its constituent parts based on their molecular sizes.
-This is achieved by dissolving the sample in a mobile phase (solvent) and passing it through a porous column packing.
+Gel permeation chromatography (GPC) is a powerful analytical technique used to separate dissolved molecules by size, based on their elution from a column filled with a porous gel.
+It can be described as a type of molecular sieving chromatography, where samples are separated into their constituent parts by dissolving the sample in a mobile phase (solvent) and passing it through a porous column packing.
 The individual components travel at different speeds through the stationary phase based on their ability to enter different pores, causing the sample to separate in a process known as differential partitioning.

 Size-exclusion chromatography (SEC) is routinely used for chemical analysis of large molecule species (polymers) and also encompasses many biochemical applications.
 Gel permeation chromatography is the leading method for measuring the molecular weight distributions of complex polymers.
 This blog post will explore the working principles of gel permeation chromatography in more detail.

 Outlining Gel Permeation Chromatography

 To perform gel permeation chromatography, a solvent is first used to dissolve the sample of interest.
 The fluid is then continuously pumped into an adsorbent bed, typically comprised of porous gel beads packed into a column.
 Smaller sample molecules spend more time passing through the porous structure of the column and will take longer to pass through the stationary phase.
 Conversely, a larger sample molecule cannot traverse through comparatively small pores and will pass through the column quickly.
 This property is reflective of the individual molecules’ hydrodynamic volumes.

 The eluted mobile phase molecules can be detected using any of the following techniques:

 - Evaporative light scattering (ELSD)